This document describes the core concepts and architecture of the Avalanche network.

 Properties of Avalanche

 Protocols in the Avalanche family are very fast.
 They can achieve irreversible finality in 1-2 seconds, quicker than a typical credit card transaction.
-They support many thousands of transactions per second, in excess of Visa’s typical throughput.
+They support many thousands of transactions per second, over Visa’s typical throughput.

 In a given round a validator queries only a small sub-sample of validators, allowing Avalanche to scale to up to millions of participants.
 No other proof-of-stake protocol can support nearly as many validators without compromising the decentralization of the network.